jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites.md

     * Keep in mind contents of benchmarked web pages will obviously change, so results are meaningful when compared to each other within the same benchmark.

 ### Methodology

+- Both HTTPSB and Adblock+ were set to use [*Fanboy Ultimate List*](http://www.fanboy.co.nz/filters.html).
+    * **Important note**: HTTPSB uses _only_ the blacklisted domain filters from that list, the rest is entirely ignored.
+- [Ghostery](http://www.ghostery.com/) and [Disconnect](https://disconnect.me/) were set in their respective equivalent of "Block all trackers" mode.
+- The latest version of all blockers was used on the day of the benchmark.

 Benchmarks were done using [*Browser session benchmark*](https://github.com/gorhill/sessbench).
 The script used is:
 ```